OSGeo/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

    * You can also click on the icon with the elephant head in the left panel or use the keyboard shortcut 'Ctrl+Shift+D'

-   * Both Natural Earth and OpenStreetMap Postgis databases are already available; we will be using use the Natural Earth database.
+   * Both Natural Earth and OpenStreetMap Postgis databases are already available; we will be using the Natural Earth database.
      If you wanted to connect to a different database, you would select the :guilabel:`New` button and fill in the database parameters.